kwaclaw/KdSoft.EtwListener/EtwEvents.AgentManager/Install.md

   - Take note of the current install directory, if it needs to stay the same
   - Update the current `appsettings.Local.json` file if changes are desired.
 - Check that the proper server certificate for the agent manager is copied to the deploy directory.
-  - It must include the private key.
+  - It must include the private key, and it must be a PKCS12 encoded file with the ".p12" file extension.
-  - It must be signed by a root certificate accessible to the AgentManager web site.
+  - It must be signed by a root/intermediate certificate accessible to the AgentManager web site.
+    - If custom root/intermediate certificates need to be installed as well, then they must be copied to the deploy directory too.
+    - They must **not** contain the private key, and their file extension must be ".cer".
   - It can be installed by dragging it onto `tools\InstallServerPfx.cmd`, but it will be auto-detected and installed by the installer anyway.
   - The settings in `appsettings[.Local].json` must match the certificate, but that is handled by the installer.

 - Finally, run `InstallService.cmd as administrator (it will prompt for elevation if necessary):
   - The script will prompt for the `<target directory>`.
   - On an existing installation the `<target directory>` should probably match the existing install directory.